Interference with Traffic; Temporary Traffic Restrictions

-The Chancellor, through his/her delegated administrative officers, may cause traffic to be restricted or rerouted as necessary by construction, emergency situations, and special events.
-A notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official.
-It shall be unlawful to violate such regulations.
+The Chancellor, through his/her designee(s), may cause traffic on Campus to be restricted or rerouted as necessary by construction, emergency situations, special events, and other circumstances.
+Notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official.
+It shall be unlawful to violate such restriction(s).

 Fire Lanes/Fire Hydrants

-No person (whether mobility impaired or not) shall park a Vehicle, or allow it to idle in or block access to any area designated as a fire lane or fifteen feet in either direction of a fire hydrant.
+No person (even if mobility impaired) shall park a Vehicle, allow it to idle in, or block access to any area designated as a fire lane or any area within fifteen feet in either direction of a fire hydrant.
 Any emergency authorization for use of fire lanes must be obtained through the Department of Public Safety or the Department of Transportation and Parking.
-Pavement markings and/or signs will prominently indicate fire lanes.
+Pavement markings and/or signs will prominently indicate fire lanes on Campus.

 Sidewalks and Landscape